PeiranHan/MultiCommodity_Flow-Cplex/README.md

 # MultiCommodity_Flow-Cplex
-A simple demo for solve a multi commodity flow problem via cplex
+A simple demo for solve a multi commodity flow problem via cplex(docplex)